-CBC uses ACCUPLACER as its primary assessment test.
-The ACCUPLACER is a system designed to provide placement, advisement, and guidance information for students.
-Tests are presented in a computer adaptive mode, and test scores can be provided immediately after testing.
+CBC uses the TSI Assessment as its primary assessment test.
+The TSI Assessment is a system designed to provide placement, advisement, and guidance information for students.
+Tests are presented in a computer adaptive mode.
+Test scores and diagnostics can be provided immediately after testing.

 Test scores are used to determine placement and need for college preparatory education.
-Details on test dates and fees are available at the Student Success Center, (361) 354-2266.
+Details on test dates and fees are available at the Student Success Center, (361) 354-2334.